 - 1. The Faculty Senate Steering Committee comprises the leadership of the Faculty Senate.
-Its members include the officers and the chairs of the various standing Senate committees.
-It sets the agenda for the Faculty Senate meetings and performs a variety of other duties associated with Senate governance. - 2.
-The Faculty Concerns Committee studies, formulates, and recommends action on university-wide concerns pertaining to - a. methods of selection and appointment of faculty, including academic unit heads and administrative officers - b. tenure, promotions, salaries, academic leaves, consulting practices, research and publication of instructional faculty members - c. fringe benefits and working conditions of instructional faculty members - d. issues concerning academic freedom and responsibilities - e. development and utilization of university resources and services as they affect faculty morale and professional development of instructional faculty members. - 3.
-The Policies Committee deals with issues related to new or existing university policies.
-When policies are published for review, the committee reviews policies to determine if any merit further faculty consideration, feedback, and/or comment. - 4.
-The Budget and Compensation and Government Relations Committee handles issues related to the fiscal operation of the university as it is relevant to the university's academic mission.
-The committee also studies matters related to compensation at the university and other comparable institutions and makes recommendations regarding fair and adequate compensation for the faculty.
-It identifies opportunities to mediate civic and community engagement of faculty and students through elected representatives of the people and works with the Faculty Senates of sister institutions and the Faculty Senate of Virginia to lobby for increases in state support for higher education. - 5.
-The Teaching and Student Relations Committee handles issues related to matters of mutual responsibility and concern among faculty and students, such as the following: - a. graduate and undergraduate student concerns and initiatives - b. course evaluations - c. student advising - d. syllabus requirements - e. faculty needs related to instructional and assessment processes - f. online and in-person pedagogy initiatives

-This committee often works with the SGA and assists the SGA, when necessary, with the SGA-run Madison Vision Teaching Award.

-6. The Faculty Appeals Committee receives appeals from instructional faculty members, determines whether a hearing will be held, and, if so, selects a Hearing Committee under the terms of the Faculty Handbook.
-Senators are advised to ensure that their colleagues are aware of the existence of this committee.
-It functions as an "as needed" committee with each member participating in another standing faculty senate committee until dealing with a faculty appeal.
+Its members include the officers and the chairs of the various standing senate committees.
+It sets the agenda for the faculty senate meetings and performs a variety of other duties associated with senate governance. - 2.
+The Faculty Concerns Committee deals with issues related to: - a.
+How new faculty are selected and appointed; - b.
+Tenure, promotions, salaries, academic leaves, consulting practices, research and publication of instructional faculty members; - c.
+Fringe benefits and working conditions of instructional faculty members; - d.
+Issues concerning academic freedom and responsibilities; - e.
+Development and utilization of university resources and services as they affect instructional faculty members. - 3.
+The Academic Policies Committee deals with issues related to new or existing academic policies of the university, including but not limited to degree requirements, credit/no-credit courses, special studies, and the like. - 4.
+The Budget and Compensation Committee deals with issues related to the fiscal operation of the university as it is relevant to the university's academic mission. - 5.
+The Student Relations Committee deals with issues related to matters of mutual responsibility and concern among faculty and students.
+This Committee often works with the SGA, and assists the SGA when necessary with the SGA-run Madison Vision Teaching Award. - 6.
+The Faculty Appeals Committee receives appeals from faculty members whose contracts are being terminated or who are not receiving tenure or promotion.
+Senators are advised to ensure that their colleagues are aware of the existence of this committee. - 7.
+The Nominations and Elections Committee gathers information on the election of senators, oversees the election of senate officers, oversees the removal of officers and members of the senate for nonperformance of duties or misconduct, and oversees the Faculty Senate Engagement mini-grant competition.